toensing/_overview/README.md

     - `RPostgreSQL` (see details below)
     - other packages will follow...
 5. Use your HOBO measurement protocol and go to the _HOBO Meta table_ and insert your HOBO meta information there.
-6. Go to https://rmarkdown.rstudio.com/authoring_quick_tour.html and make sure that your R Studio is "R Markdown"-ready.
-Check if you are able to `knitr` a R Markdown file (HTML, PDF).
-7. Read the HOBO Manual (Download PDF above) to learn how the sensor/logger works (i.e. precision, uncertainty, ranges).
+6. Read the HOBO Manual (Download PDF above) to learn how the sensor/logger works (i.e. precision, uncertainty, ranges).

 ## Important Links